vero-code/venture-assist-ai/README.md

    - **Capabilities:** Organizes a meeting with a specified participant.
    - **User Benefit:** Confirms meeting details and suggests next steps for scheduling.

+## 💾 Agent Memory

+The memory of the `SummarySaverAgent` is implemented via `ToolContext`, which provides an interface for interacting with the session state (`tool_context.state`). `SessionService` physically ensures the persistence of this state.

+Thus, after summarization, the `last_summary` is stored in `tool_context.state`, and upon a subsequent save request, the agent utilizes this information either directly from arguments passed by the LLM or by accessing `tool_context.state["last_summary"]`.

 ## 🔬 Testing

 ### SummarySaverAgent

 -> get_summary

 Query: `Summarize idea: An idea came to me, it seems a bit crazy, but the more I think about it, the more I like it.
 What if we make a smart mirror that helps track your mental state?
 Like, in the morning and in the evening you just go to the mirror, and it, looking at your facial expression, listening to your voice, intonation, evaluating your reactions, notices if you are burnt out, depressed or just tired.
 And it can gently suggest: "do a breathing practice", "try to rest a little", or even "it's time to talk to someone".
 Everything is local or encrypted.
 It's like a caring AI assistant, but not intrusive.`

+-> get_saver

+Query: `Can you save it?`

 -> get_summary + get_saver

 Query: `Create summary and save: Listen, I have a cool idea.
 Why not make personalized tea based on DNA?
 Like, a person takes a simple test (like for genetics - saliva), plus fills out a questionnaire: how he sleeps, what he does, what flavors he likes.
 And then AI or an algorithm selects a tea blend for him - with the right herbs, vitamins, flavors and even the effect (calming, energy, recovery, etc.).
 You can do it as a subscription: every month a person gets "his" tea.
 It's like genetics + healthy lifestyle + a bit of a geek.`